Fixed Asset Management best practices

 • Disposal

-Fixed Asset Management software packages for tracking and managing fixed assets will make the process more efficient.
+Fixed Asset Management software makes the process more efficient.
 Avoid practices that rely on manual entry into a spreadsheet or stand-alone database which can be prone to errors.
-In addition, work to select an asset management tool that track what you have in a central database which integrates to other systems containing asset information Fixed asset software solutions will automate key fixed asset processes including:
+Select an asset management tool that track what you have in a central database which integrates to other systems containing asset information Fixed asset software solutions will automate key fixed asset processes including:

 • Integration with Purchasing